 #43 on The 30+ Best Anime for Teens

 Fruits Basket is an allegedly cheerful shoujo anime about a girl named Tohru who forms a tight bond with the wealthy and mysterious Sohma family.
 The biggest mystery is that members of the family transform into animals when hugged by a member of the opposite sex.
 While the series does explore the ways in which the curse limits and isolates those it impacts, there are a lot of truly alarming things that the series glosses over.

-Social services also falls down on the job when it comes to protecting minors from sexual predators.
+Social services also falls down on the job when it comes to protecting minors from predators.
 Tohru's father was her mother's middle school teacher, Shigure and Ayame are 27-year-old men who are constantly making sexually inappropriate comments about 17-year-olds, and in the manga, Kyo's adoptive father ends up pursuing a relationship with his son's same-aged classmate, Hanajima.
 Because the series presents these things as either romantic or humorous, you might not have realized how messed up the first time - but if you take a closer look, the world of Fruits Basket is actually pretty nightmarish.

 Most nerdy pre-teens in the world have seen Naruto, but lots of people don't realize how truly disturbing this show is until they're much older.
 It's easy to get distracted by bad*ss action sequences, awesome magic, and silly fan service, but you could fill a book with all the things about the Naruto universe that are not just bleak, but downright horrifying.

 For example, did you realize the world is populated by child soldiers?
 Nearly every single character has lost multiple loved ones to war and genocide.
 And what's with the weird, major theme of eyeball theft?